gabysurianosj/UNESCO-CLI-Gem/README.md

 The RSS file for the UNESCO sites is provided by UNESCO/WHC.
 Copyright © 1992 - 2018 UNESCO/World Heritage Centre.
 All rights reserved.

-For more information on how to use the app, watch my [video]!
-Or read my [blog] for more info on how this CLI Gem was created.
+For more information on how to use the app, watch my [video](https://www.youtube.com/watch?v=RyCXw7Kz7mQ&feature=youtu.be)!
+Or read my [blog](https://gabysurianosj.github.io/cli_gem_portfolio_project_unesco_world_heritage) for more info on how this CLI Gem was created.

 ## Installation